 See the difference?

-When it comes to the online community, it’s a whole different story.
-Because order forms are much easier to maintain and organize, although you might hit an invisible wall if you don’t have programming knowledge.
-I’m talking about electronic (or online) order forms, and they have been running all over the e-commerce world.
+When it comes to the online community, forms are a bit of a different story.
+In general, order forms are much easier to maintain and organize, but you might hit an invisible wall if you don’t have programming knowledge when you want to use an electronic (or online) order form (and you should, as they have been running all over the e-commerce world).

 As for what are the elements that constitute an online order form, we’ve got another useful article about the anatomy of an order form.
 Although, I would point out the fact that there isn’t a recipe for the ultimate order form.
 You will need to continuously test different variants and pick the one that increases your revenue best.

 I’m going to use 123FormBuilder in this step-by-step tutorial, since I know it very well and has many useful features for any online store.
 So, without further ado, follow these steps:

 - Sign up to 123FormBuilder.
 If you already have an account, log in.